Chapter 1: A Decision

 Albert closed his eyes and sighed.
 Yet.
 They both seemed to think it was important to underscore that point.
 Almost as if they questioned his judgment under the circumstances.
 They needn’t worry.
-He knew enough to pass the decision to the appropriate team leader—in this case it would be the head of the security team—if he felt his own reasoning on this particular case would be skewed by concern for Neil.
+He knew enough to pass the decision to the appropriate team leader—in this case, it would be the head of the security team—if he felt his own reasoning would be skewed by concern for Neil.

 Albert glanced at Ivan.
 “Has Eunice listened to them and given an opinion?”
 Eunice was Ivan’s blood-mate, a trained psychologist, and excellent at reading people.
 Her thoughts on this were critical to the final ruling.